Summer and lemonade go hand in hand, but there are other lemon juice recipes too. In fact, there’s a lemon juice recipe for every occasion.

 For this reason, you can alternatively freeze juice if you need to store for prolonged periods— about 3-4 months.

-2. Does Lemon Juice Break Up Mucus?
+2. Does It Break Up Mucus?

 Mucus, or phlegm, can be irritating.
 You often cough it up when you have a cold.